Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 * address = address: Represents a pointer type whose bitwidth is the same as the bitwidth of the hardware’s pointer type (32-bit on 32-bit machines and 64-bit on 64-bit machines).

 ## 4.1 The Bool type
 Defined in the module `bool` as a struct, `Bool` has only 2 values: `True` and `False`.
+It is constructed from a i1 value (an __mlir_type.i1 value), which takes only one bit of memory.
 Among its methods are bool, invert, eq, ne, and, or, xor, rand, ror, rxor.

 Here are some declarations:
 See `bools.mojo`: